sku0x20/c_oop/readme.md

 # C OOP

+this sample demonstrates

+- programming in object oriented fashion
+- doing london style tdd

-an opinionated approach to do
+its an an opinionated approach to do

 - polymorphism
 - oop
 - tdd

-in c

 ## definitions

 > polymorphism

 - interface based
 - should follow LSP
 - ie. don't do type switching
 - type enum(mimicking sealed classes) or int can be added on case basis but should be avoided; consumers should code against interface.

 > oop

 - non imperative style
 - build on idea of message passing style
 - organizing code into objects